sourcey/spectacle/README.md

 Your generated documentation will be located in the `public` directory by default.
 You can either copy the generated HTML to your web server, or view your docs by pointing your browser to [http://localhost:4400/](http://localhost:4400/).

+### Docker

+A basic Docker script is included that allows Spectacle to be run from the inside, not outside.
+It's useful, for instance, in a Gitlab CI pipeline.
+Thanks @alexeiaguiar.

+How to use it: `docker run -it sourcey/spectacle /bin/sh`

 ## Configuration Options

 The basic CLI options are detailed below: